F1 (BT) – Chapter 18 MCQ’s (Individuals, groups and teams) – ACCA

 Number of the Questions

-These MCQs Test consist of 17 Questions that covers the Chapter; Individuals, groups and teams of ACCA F1 (BT) Business and Technology Module.
+There are 17 Questions in this Online F1 MCQ Test that cover Chapter 18, Individuals, groups and teams of ACCA F1 (BT/FBT) Business and Technology Module.

 Time